 While there was no immediate word on what caused the accident in the King of Prussia apartment building, often such mishaps are caused by mechanical error or product defects.

-Kline & Specter has won more than $10 billion in personal injury cases, many of those verdicts and settlements in product liability cases.
+Kline & Specter has won billions in personal injury cases, many of those verdicts and settlements in product liability cases.
 In one highly publicized case, the firm won a $51 million verdict for a boy whose foot was severed in a mass transit escalator.

 Our law firm provides free case evaluations.
 We work on a contingent fee basis, which means we only get paid if and when you are financially compensated, and costs incurred by Kline & Specter will only be charged if the client is financially compensated.